steve8708/compylr/README.md

 ## Purpose
-* Simplicity (write your angular app, let compylr do the rest)
+* Simplicity: write your angular app, let compylr do the rest
-* Maximum performance
+* Best of both worlds: first render on the server, then let angular take over once page is displayed
-* Minimal pageload times
+* Minimal pageload times pre-load
+* Maximum performance post-load
 * Backend agnostic
 * Easily share state and route logic on client and server